iPad 6 Wi-Fi Right Speaker Replacement

 Step 38

-- Grab a spudger or your trusty fingernail and gently lift those two digitizer cable connectors straight up from their cozy sockets.
-You've got this!
+- Grab the flat end of a spudger or your fingernail and gently lift those two digitizer cable connectors straight up from their sockets – take it nice and easy!

 Tools Used